 Depending of your lender, you may be asked for additional information.

-Your lender must supply you with a Good Faith Estimate which will give you an accurate description and amount of all the fees associated with your loan.
+Your lender must supply you with a Loan Estimate which will give you an accurate description and amount of all the fees associated with your loan.
 This document must be supplied shortly after you apply for your loan and it is intended to give you an opportunity to shop around for the best mortgage deal.

 The earnest money is a deposit and an important part of the home buying process.
 It indicates to the seller you are a committed and serious buyer.